vtex/faststore/docs/blog/2022-05-18-faststore.md

 hide_table_of_contents: false
 ---

-# FastStore API documentation updated
+# FastStore API documentation available on GraphiQL

 We have made available FastStore API reference documentation.
 You can check it now by using [GraphiQL](https://github.com/graphql/graphiql).